JETI 1211 Reference Spectroradiometer

 The JETI 1201 is a true reference instrument.
 I have been using it for a couple of years in this capacity.
 In addition to its inherent accuracy, it is an incredibly easy device to use.
 It is very small and portable and includes a nifty laser targeting system that makes precise aiming a breeze.
 This device suffers in comparison to the much more expensive devices available only in that it must be controlled by a PC.
 On the other hand, the Minolta and Photo Research spectros are standalone devices with high-quality optics and built-in LCD readouts.

 The practical consequences of this are profound.
 The 1211 is perfectly suitable as a primary instrument.
 Measuring black level is the only calibration task for which it would not be suitable.
 However, it also includes a diffuser that allows you to use the device in illuminance mode.
-In this mode you read lux, and placed close enough to the projector lens it would read anything so long as the stimulus was at or above 2 lux.
+In this mode you read lux, and placed close enough to the projector lens it would read anything so long as the luminance was at or above 2 lux.

-Of course with increased performance comes increased cost.
+Of course, with increased performance comes increased cost.
 The Specbos 1211 is about 30% more expensive than the 1201.
 However, this still places it several thousand dollars less than a 5nm PR-655 and less than half of a 5nm PR-670 or Minolta CS-2000.

 If you want a reference device as your primary measuring tool, the JETI 1211 is definitely the way to go.